 EXPERIENCE.
 INNOVATION.
 SUPPORT.

-For 2 decades, patients and their healthcare providers have trusted Remodulin to help reduce PAH symptoms and help patients have more active lives.1
+Patients and their healthcare providers have trusted Remodulin, the brand name of generic treprostinil injection, since 2002 to help reduce PAH symptoms so patients can lead more active lives.1

 WHY REMODULIN?